 But over the last (nearly) decade I’ve learned to accept that life isn’t always about what you expected.
 And it’s the twists and turns along the way that actually make it a life worth living and sharing.
-I met my husband when I was 35 (and a half), got married at 38 (and a half), and if kids are in our future, I’ll be at least 40.
+I met my husband when I was 35 (and a half), got married at 38 (and a half), we began an IVF journey at 40, and if kids are in our future, I’ll be at least 42.

 But this is my timeline, and I’m finally owning it.

 There is the life you thought you would have and there is your life, actually.
 It’s the “actually” that holds all the power and excitement.
 We just have to choose to embrace it.